Pooled-Evidence Factuality Checks for MCP Agents (Cross-Source Conflation)¶

 style H fill:#b60205,color:#fff

-Source-aware verification is overhead-justified only inside the conditions named above.
+Source-aware verification only earns its overhead inside the conditions named above.
 Outside them the trade-offs flip:

 - Semantically close sources defeat exact ownership.
-On a harder multi-source benchmark, source-plus-relation accuracy drops to 0.229 (arxiv:2606.18037) — two near-overlapping oncology guidelines look interchangeable to NLI, inheriting NLI's threshold sensitivity.
+On a harder multi-source benchmark, source-plus-relation accuracy drops to 0.229 (arxiv:2606.18037).
+Two near-overlapping oncology guidelines look interchangeable to NLI, which inherits NLI's threshold sensitivity.

-- Repair-and-reverify can mask the upstream problem.
+- Repair-and-reverify can hide the upstream problem.
 Repair "resolves all blocked answers, often via conservative fallback" (arxiv:2606.18037).
-A verifier that always blocks-then-fallbacks reduces answer rate without fixing why the agent keeps misattributing.
+A verifier that always blocks then falls back lowers the answer rate without fixing why the agent keeps misattributing.

 - Free-text tool returns break routing.
-Web-search snippets that combine multiple URLs into one block have no stable source ID to route to; the technique reduces to standard pooled NLI.
+Web-search snippets that combine multiple URLs into one block have no stable source ID to route to, so the technique reduces to standard pooled NLI.

 - Single-source agents waste the overhead.
-No conflation surface means per-source NLI buys nothing over a pooled fact-checker.
+With no conflation surface, per-source NLI buys nothing over a pooled fact-checker.

 Example¶